Sunscreen Part 1

 A good tip is to rub in the direction of your hair growth to help absorb more quickly, especially with mineral sunscreens which may be harder to rub in.
 (BBC)

-To understand more about the usage & labelling instructions required in the EU for a sunscreen product, there is a clear document published by Cosmetics Europe, the European Trade Association who represent “the interest of the cosmetic, toiletry & perfumery industry.”(Cosmetics Europe)
+To understand more about the usage & labelling instructions required in the EU for a sunscreen product, there is a clear document published by Cosmetics Europe, the European Trade Association who represents “the interest of the cosmetic, toiletry & perfumery industry.”(Cosmetics Europe)

 Debunking the Myths: